Amarmani Tripathi

-had an affair, and who was murdered on 9 May 2003.
-The Post-Mortem report of Madhumita revealed that she was carrying a foetus that matched the DNA of Amarmani, and he and his wife Madhumani Tripathi were sentenced to life imprisonment in October 2007.
+had an affair, and was murdered on 9 May 2003.
+The post-mortem report of Madhumita revealed that she was carrying a foetus that matched the DNA of Amarmani, and he and his wife, Madhumani Tripathi, were sentenced to life imprisonment in October 2007.

 Personal life

 Amarmani Tripathi was born on 14 February 1956.
 He married Madhumani Tripathi.
 He is also the father of Aman Mani Tripathi who is also MLA of Nautanwa Vidhan Sabha Constituency.
-His son Aman contested from Nautanwa Vidhan Sabha in 2012 on Samajwadi Party ticket but lost by just a close margin.
+His son Aman contested from Nautanwa Vidhan Sabha in 2012 on Samajwadi Party ticket but lost by a close margin.

 Political career

 Tripathi was an associate of Hari Shankar Tiwari, a long-time MLA from the Indian National Congress.

 After entering politics, Tripathi was instrumental in several large shifts of allegiance involving dozens of MPs, thus influencing the formation of several governments in Uttar Pradesh.
 He was a member of the Indian National Congress, Bahujan Samaj Party, and the Bharatiya Janata Party.
-He was Minister of State for Institutional Finance in the Rajnath Singh-led BJP government in 2001, but was dismissed in December that year, after the kidnappers of Rahul Madesia, the 15-year-old son of a businessman in Basti in eastern Uttar Pradesh, told the police that Tripathi had provided them the bungalow in Lucknow from where they were arrested.
+He was Minister of State for Institutional Finance in the Rajnath Singh-led BJP government in 2001, but was dismissed in December that year, after the kidnappers of Rahul Madesia, the 15-year-old son of a businessman in Basti in eastern Uttar Pradesh, told the police that Tripathi had provided them with the bungalow in Lucknow from where they were arrested.

 He unsuccessfully contested from Lakshmipur Vidhan Sabha of Uttar Pradesh in 1980 but lost to Virendra Pratap Shahi who was also associated with the state underworld and was a big name in U.P.'s politics at that time.
 Shahi again became MLA in 1985 but finally Amarmani became successful in becoming MLA in 1989 from Indian National Congress.
 In 1991, that is, the next election he lost to Akhilesh Singh, another tainted leader but was re-elected from Lakshmipur in the next 1996 elections from Indian National Congress.
 Tripathi again won election in 2002 on the ticket of Bahujan Samaj Party and became minister in the state government.